zyam007/charts/README.md

 ## Technologies used:

-Data parsing was done with D3.js and visualization was done with Victory.js
+Data parsing, calculations were done with D3.js and visualization was done with Victory.js

-Buttons rendered with React-Bootstrap and some styles with bootstrap
+Buttons rendered with React-Bootstrap

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).